ivanpatos/minesweeper-API/README.md

 Database url (+ user and password), server context path and port can be configured by editing "application.properties", located in src/main/resources

+The API was also deployed in Heroku: https://glacial-depths-40114.herokuapp.com/minesweeper

+## API client library

+Repository for the API client library, https://github.com/ivanpatos/minesweeper-API-client

 ## API specification

 The following endpoints are available (all requests with header including "Content-Type": "application/json").
 Postman collection with request examples available in src/main/resources